 SM: That's weird.

 CK: Yeah.
-Thank you, Sarah.
+Thank you, Sara.
 Have you made this recipe before using the yeast they called for active dry in the recipe?

 Caller: Yes.
 I made it like regularly when I lived in the US.
 And I followed the instructions to the letter.

 CK: Well, so Sara, and I think it's weird.
 But what do we know?
 Usually, you leave it out overnight.
 If it's a starter, your question is what to do with rapid riser instant yeast and the answer is just add the same amount to the flour.
 And then all the liquid goes in when it normally goes into the recipe.